awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateSolution.md

 To train a model, Amazon Personalize requires training data and a recipe\.
 The training data comes from the dataset group that you provide in the request\.
 A recipe specifies the training algorithm and a feature transformation\.
 You can specify one of the predefined recipes provided by Amazon Personalize\.
 Alternatively, you can specify `performAutoML` and Amazon Personalize will analyze your data and select the optimum USER\_PERSONALIZATION recipe for you\.

+**Note**
+Amazon Personalize doesn't support configuring the `hpoObjective` for solution hyperparameter optimization at this time\.

  **Status**

 A solution can be in one of the following states: